Taming-the-BEAST/Molecular-Dating-Tutorial/README.md

 <figure>
 	<a id="fig:f2"></a>
 	<img style="width:75%;" src="figures/f2.png" alt="">
-	<figcaption>Figure 2: Tip dates enabled in BEAUTI.</figcaption>
+	<figcaption>Figure 2: Tip dates enabled in BEAUti.</figcaption>
 </figure>

 To use the tip dates as calibrations, click on the Auto-configure button.
 Check the first box (use everything) and in the dropdown menu, select after last, and type in a vertical line (|) as shown in Fig 2.

-The BEAUTI window should now display the dates for each of the sequences under the column date.
+The BEAUti window should now display the dates for each of the sequences under the column date.

 Click on the *Site Model* tab.
 Instead of using a single substitution model, we will average over those that account for differences in the number of transitions to transversions.
 In the first drop-down menu select *BEAST Model Test*.
 There is a second drop-down menu to select the range of models that we will sample during the MCMC.
 Select transitionToTransversionSpit to limit our search to those that allow for differences in transitions to transversions.
 Click on the box Empirical to use the empirical base frequencies.
 These options should look like those in [Figure 3](#fig:f3).

 <figure>
 	<a id="fig:f3"></a>
 	<img style="width:75%;" src="figures/f3.png" alt="">
-	<figcaption>Figure 3: Substitution model set up in BEAUTI.</figcaption>
+	<figcaption>Figure 3: Substitution model set up in BEAUti.</figcaption>
 </figure>

 Click on the Clock Model tab.
 In the dropdown menu, select Relaxed Clock Lognormal [Figure 4](#fig:f4).
 The other default options are fine.